qLibc

 bool qlisttbl_debug (qlisttbl_t *tbl, FILE *out)

-qlisttbl->debug(): Print out stored elements for debugging purpose.
+qlisttbl->debug(): Prints stored elements for debugging purposes.

 void qlisttbl_lock (qlisttbl_t *tbl)